|Prompt: #3 Dark Matter/Energy

 “This ship is being torn apart by the two planet’s gravity.
 We don’t have much time,” she said while she pressed buttons and pulled levers.

 A port, with a glowing purple hue, spiraled open on the right-wing of the ship and showed a cannon aimed at commander’s home world.

 “Are you really going to destroy their planet?”
 William asked.

 “The Mannans already have fleets out in space.
 It’s not like they’re going extinct.”

 Lights flickered and a green hologram of Manna shot up from the console at the center.

 William quietly watched as she made the final preparations.

-William raised his pistol, aimed it at foster and squeezed the trigger.
+William raised his pistol, and fired.